 * I will follow this presentation by doing an in depth portfolio review of your top three images, discussing areas of strength in your images and aspects of your images that have room for improvement.
 I believe that constructive criticism is a vital component to progressing in any field.
 I offer CC at every step along the way in hopes that it will help you grow and create well thought-out images.

-* On Saturday evening, we will meet for our final shoot.
+* We will meet for our final shoot.
 We will cover how to photograph babies and small children and make the most of ordinary locations while doing so.
 We will then move on to older subjects.
 I will show you how I look for locations that are suitable for older children and adults while we photograph our last models of the evening.

-* We will wrap up portfolio reviews on Saturday evening after our shoot.
+* We will wrap up portfolio reviews after our shoot.

 Please note that the schedule may change based on the weather or general shooting conditions outdoors.
 We may have to shuffle some things around. xo

 My goal in teaching this workshop is that you all leave with the tools to compose the images that YOU dream of creating.

 *** I will be providing yummy, heathy meals to keep you all energized throughout the weekend.